ducksrfr/mac_admin/README.md

 ### Profiles

 The profiles folder contains helpful mobileconfig files for use with your MDM service.
 The `PayloadRemovalDisallowed` key may be set to `-bool` value `true` or `false` depending on the profile.
 Please adjust the profile removal restrictions as needed when uploading to your MDM service.

+* Hide 32-bit Alerts: suppresses the 32-bit compatibility warnings for legacy software in High Sierra and Mojave

+* Suppress secureToken Window: suppresses the secureToken activation window that appears when an Active Directory-bound account signs into the Mac for the first time.
+Helpful for loaner Macs or computer lab environments

+* Skip Choose Your Look: skips the Setup Assistant screen for choosing between Light and Dark mode in Mojave

+* Skip Privacy Warning: skips the Setup Assistant screen for Data & Privacy in High Sierra and Mojave

 * block_macosbeta: Prevents users from installing macOS beta releases